 Clinician’s right to seek specialist advice

 In cases of diagnostic uncertainty, the scope of this policy does not exclude the clinician’s right to seek specialist advice.
-This advice can be accessed through a variety of different mediums and can include both face-to-face specialist contact, as well as different models of consultant and specialist nurse advice and guidance virtually through e-referrals, Consultant Connect or other tele-medicine services locally commissioned.
+This advice can be accessed through a variety of different mediums and can include both face-to-face specialist contact, as well as different models of clinical specialist advice and guidance virtually through e-referrals, Consultant Connect or other tele-medicine services locally commissioned.

 Lifestyle factors and surgery

 Lifestyle factors can have an impact on the functional results of some elective surgery.
 In particular, smoking is well known to affect the outcomes of some foot and ankle procedures.
 In addition, many studies have shown that the rates of postoperative complications and length of stay are higher in patients who are overweight or who smoke.